scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 Description Sidecar Files
 ============================
-After performing setup, a ``flash_desc.json`` file appears in the project directory, as seen in the above examples.
+As a final step, the setup command generates a ``flash_desc.json`` file in the project directory.
 This is the description file for the FLASH simulation which is currently being worked on.
-This description is a sidecar file whose purpose it is to store the following metadata:
+This description is a sidecar file whose purpose is to store the following metadata at execution of each flmake command:

-* the environment at execution of each flmake command,
+* the environment,
 * the version of both project and FLASH source repository,
 * local source code modifications (diffs),
 * the run control files (see above),
 * run ids and history,
 * and FLASH binary modification times.

-Thus the description files is meant to be a full picture of the way FLASH code was generated, compiled, and executed.
+Thus the description file is meant to be a full picture of the way FLASH code was generated, compiled, and executed.
 Total reproducibility of a FLASH simulation is based on having a well-formed description file.

-The contents of this file are essentially a persisted dictionary which contains all of the above information.
+The contents of this file are essentially a persisted dictionary which contains the information listed above.
 The top level keys include setup, build, run, and merge.
 Each of these keys gets added when the corresponding flmake command is called.
 Note that restart alters the run value and does not generate its own top-level key.